Last updated on March 6, 2026

 When Does an Artifact Have Summoning Sickness?

-An artifact has summoning sickness only if it’s also a creature that hasn't been under your control since the start of your turn.
+An artifact has summoning sickness only if itโ€™s also a creature that hasn't been under your control since the start of your turn.
+And that's actually true for any permanent that isnโ€™t a creature.

-If a game object isn’t a creature, it doesn't have summoning sickness.
+If a game object isnโ€™t a creature, it doesn't have summoning sickness.

 Period.

-If a game object is a creature (besides any other types that it may be), it has summoning sickness when it enters under your control until the start of your next turn.
+If a game object is indeed a creature (besides any other types that it may be), it has summoning sickness when it enters under your control until the start of your next turn.

 But if an artifact is a non-creature artifact, it doesn't have summoning sickness.

-What's more: If a game object changes types during a turn (like a vehicle becoming an artifact creature when you crew it), then it catches this sickness only when it becomes a creature (and not a moment before).
-And if at any point it loses the “creature” type, it's immediately “cured” from summoning sickness.
+Last but not least, and this is when players get confused the most: If a game object changes or adds types during a turn (like a vehicle becoming an artifact creature when you crew it), then it catches this sickness only when it becomes a creature (and not a moment before).
+And if at any point it loses the โ€œcreatureโ€ type, it's immediately โ€œcuredโ€ from summoning sickness.

-Objects that have more than one card type (for example, an artifact creature) are affected by all effects that apply to any of their card types.
-If a permanent isn’t a creature, it doesn't have summoning sickness no matter what else it may be.
+Objects that have more than one card type (like for exampe Solemn Simulacrum, which is an artifact creature) are affected by all effects that apply to any of their card types.
+If a permanent isnโ€™t a creature, it doesn't have summoning sickness no matter what else it may be.

 On the other hand, if it is a creature, it suffers from summoning sickness regardless of its other permanent types (and unless it has haste).